 More photos here.

-2019: Around Karlsplatz
+2019: Karlsplatz and surrounding area

-But once again, it didn’t take us long to make multiple connections to a famous Viennese woman: Hedy Lamarr!
-Because she got married to her first husband in the St. Charles Church on Karlsplatz and, together with the musician George Antheil, developed the frequency hopping method, the basis of today’s Bluetooth technology.
+She got married to her first husband at St. Charles Church on Karlsplatz and, together with the musician George Antheil, developed the frequency hopping method which is the basis of today’s Bluetooth technology.
 So she was also very tech-savvy.
-If she had wanted to, she would have studied physics at the Technical University of Vienna on Karlsplatz.
+If she had wanted to, she would have studied Physics at the Technical University of Vienna located on Karlsplatz.

 However, she decided on a diametrical career: Hollywood star, popular cover girl, trendsetter, fashion icon and most beautiful woman in the world.
-She was courted by Hollywood, idolized by the public and coveted by men – until at some point she saw herself as a goddess.
+She was courted by Hollywood, idolized by the public and coveted by men – until at some point she considered herself as a goddess.

 Further contributors: